padmanabhan-sampath/padmanabhan-sampath.github.io/_posts/2024-05-26-iss-sstv-yagi.markdown

 Here, I compare the choice of location on the signal reception.
 Ideally, we want to have a clear line of sight of the satellite, once it appears above the horizon.
 Even though the satellite symbol pops up in the Heavens-above’s live sky chart, the path should not be blocked by buildings and other terrain, as this leads to poor or no signal reception.
 Here I compare the signal reception with two similar setups with the key difference being the location.

-Thanks to 91VYP for giving me permission to use his setup and images.
+Thanks to Mr. Chew, call sign 91VYP, for giving me permission to use his setup and images.

 | Call sign       | 9V1YP                                                | 9V1DT                            |
 | --------------- | ---------------------------------------------------- | -------------------------------- |